 Background

 The EnKF is a data assimilation method that was co-invented and has been continuously developed by researchers at NORCE and NERSC.
-Over the last three decades, the EnKF and related ensemble methods, has emerged as a highly effective and widely adopted approach for data assimilation in large-scale models, and have made profound impacts on the advancements of various disciplines and promoted value creations for relevant industries.
+Over the last three decades, ensemble-based and variational data assimilation methods, including EnKF, have become highly effective and widely adopted approaches for integrating data into large-scale models.
+These advances have made profound impacts on the progress of various disciplines and promoted value creation for relevant industries.
+The field continues to evolve, with new algorithms and workflows—including those leveraging machine learning and AI—expanding the possibilities for data assimilation.

 Sponsors: